Visit the London Eye

 - There is a bench in the centre of each capsule that you can sit on but this provides little view, so be prepared to stand.

-- Food and drink is NOT allowed on the Eye.
+- Food and drink are NOT allowed on the Eye.